cwills18/Morse-Code-Translator/README.md

 As part of this project, I created:
 - Basic functions to convert a single character into the opposite language (English <> Morse Code).
 These functions would throw an error with invalid parameters.
-- A function to detect the input language
+- A function to detect the input language.
+If the input language was not English or Morse, an error message is displayed to the user to use either English or Morse.
 - Functions to translate any length string into the opposite language, given the detected source language.
 Error handling was used to ignore invalid parameters during the translation, but return a warning message to the user about which character/s were not translated.
 - A Jest test suite for the logic functions that tested both predictable inputs and edge cases.